|

 notched, not deeply forked as is the case with blue and channel

 catfish.
 Young fish may be very dark, almost black in appearance.
+Life History Unlike other catfish which are scavengers, flatheads prey only

 on live fish.
 Young flathead catfish feed mostly on invertebrates